 The IFB input (on the Cube Decoder side with the headset icon) uses Apple-compatible headsets such as the Apple EarPods (from the tip: Left / Right / Ground / Mic, respectively, for the four different conductors on the connection).

 Note that the same connector carries both output (for headphones) and input (for mic).

 We'd suggest first testing it on a local network (Cube Encoder to Cube Decoder) so you can see the workflow and not worry about firewalls getting in the way.
-Then, you can move on to testing with Sputnik/Core.
+Then, you can move on to testing with Hyperion/Core.

 Point to Point IFB

 - To test: Plug in headphones with microphones on each side.